You are currently viewing: Medela - English

 Do not refreeze

-How to store breast milk in the refrigerator2,3
+How to store breast milk in the refrigerator hygienically

 Follow these guidelines to store expressed milk safely in the fridge:

-• Refrigerate your breast milk as soon as possible after expressing.
+• Refrigerate your breast milk as soon as possible after pumping.

 • Store breast milk in the coldest part of the fridge – at the back, on the shelf above the vegetable compartment.
 Don’t keep it in the fridge door where the temperature is less consistent.

-How to store breast milk in the freezer2,3
+How to store breast milk in the freezer

-• Freeze your breast milk as soon as possible after expressing.
+• Freeze your breast milk as soon as possible after pumping.

-• Expressed milk may be added to already frozen breast milk, provided the milk you want to add is cooled in the fridge beforehand.
+• Pumped milk can be added to already frozen breast milk, provided the milk you want to add is cooled in the fridge beforehand.
 Don’t add body-temperature milk to frozen milk.

-• For easier thawing and minimal waste, store your milk in small portions (less than 2 oz.).
+• For easier thawing and minimal waste, store your milk in small quantities.
 These can be combined after defrosting.

-• Check that your breast milk storage containers can be used in the freezer – some products (such as glass bottles) may crack at very low temperatures.
-Medela breast milk storage bags are ideal for storing frozen breast milk as they’re freezer-proof, ready to be used and easy to label.
+• Check that your breast milk storage containers can be used in the freezer.
+Some products (such as glass bottles) may crack at very low temperatures.
+Medela breast milk storage bags are ideal for storing frozen breast milk as they save a lot of space, are freezer-proof, ready to be used and easy to label.

-• Don’t fill bottles or bags more than three-quarters full, as breast milk expands during freezing.
+• Don’t fill bottles or bags to more than three-quarters full, as breast milk expands during freezing.

 • Store frozen breast milk at the back of the freezer where the temperature is most consistent.
 Keep it away from the walls of self-defrosting freezers.

 • Breast milk can be defrosted in the fridge, normally in around 12 hours.
-Alternatively, hold the bottle or bag of frozen milk under warm running water (a maximum of 99° F).
-Don’t leave frozen breast milk to defrost at room temperature.
+Alternatively, hold the bottle or bag of frozen milk under warm running water (a maximum of 37 °C or 99 °F).
+Don’t leave frozen breast milk to thaw at room temperature.

 • Once fully thawed, previously frozen breast milk may be kept at room temperature for a maximum of two hours or in the refrigerator for up to 24 hours.